-The overall character of the community does have the potential to be enhanced if the project-related activity were focused on a neighbouring interested community.
+The overall community character and cohesiveness of the community does have the potential to be enhanced if project-related activity focused on a neighbouring interested community.
 In this approach, the community would be able to work with the NWMO to participate in the project in a regional context.
-It would ensure the municipality participates in the APM Project and the socio-economic benefits of economic growth and demographic stability that it desires, and also retain community character.
-It appears that residents who would have been concerned about the fit of the project if actually located in The North Shore with respect to retaining rural small town characteristics would support further consideration of the project being located elsewhere within the nearby area.
-It is understood from this there would be similar support for exploring the implementation of the project in the broad area in a scenario in which The North Shore is not the primary focus of activity for the project.
+This would help to minimize the potential for divisiveness associated with the community taking on a leadership role with respect to the project and being the focus of project-related activity.
+At the same time, it would ensure the municipality participates in the APM Project, and the socio-economic benefits of economic growth and demographic diversity consistent with the character that the community desires.
+For instance, it appears residents who would have been concerned about the fit of the project if actually located in Spanish with the small town character, which was a possibility explored during engagement and assessment, would support further consideration of the project being located elsewhere within the nearby area.
+It is understood from this there would be similar support for exploring the implementation of the project in the area in a scenario in which Spanish is not the primary focus of activity for the project.